 Credit Karma offers free credit scores and tools to help consumers better manage their money.
 Is it worth it?
 Bottom line: Yes, as long as you don’t mind the ads.

 I’ve used Credit Karma for years to track my credit score.
-It updates my score monthly, showing the factors that are helping and hurting my credit score.
+It updates my score monthly, showing the factors that are helping or hurting my credit score.
 It also provides detailed information on my credit report, all in one place.
 As useful as I’ve found Credit Karma, I’ve also fielded a ton of questions about the service:

 - Is Credit Karma really free?

 - Is your information secure?

 In this full Credit Karma review, I’ll answer these questions.
 I’ll also demonstrate the key features of Credit Karma.

 Credit Karma Credit Score